lchastain/MemoryBank/src/main/resources/help/markdown/Building.md

 utilize a non-supplied local directory that I keep, called C:\jars, which holds all the referenced external libraries.
-Keeping them all in one place is a convenience trick which simplifies command-line statements and you can do the same thing; it's just that I cannot give you those libraries; you will need to download them yourself to your own development environment.
+Keeping them all in one place is a convenience trick which simplifies command-line statements and you can do the same thing but I cannot supply those libraries; you will need to download them yourself to your own development environment.